maubanel/GMS2-Top-Down-Shooter/ghost-mode/README.md

 ##### `Step 11.`\|`SPCRK`| :large_blue_diamond: :small_blue_diamond:

-Lets add a speed of how fast to go back to starting point as well as making the sprite partially translucent.
+Lets add the location to go to, a speed of how fast to go back to starting point as well as making the sprite partially translucent.
 This is a common trick to let the player know that the player is invincible and not under player control.
 Open up the **obj_ghost_player: Create** event and add.

 ![Add speed to player to return to starting point](images/SpeedTransulencyGhost.png)